-In 2012, more than one third of children and adolescents were overweight or obese.
+In 2012, more than one third of children and adolescents were overweight or had obesity.
 Now, new research suggests parents may need to shoulder some of the blame.
 A study found that many parents adopt infant feeding and activity practices that may increase a child’s risk of obesity later in life.

 The research team, led by Dr. Eliana M. Perrin of the University of North Carolina School of Medicine, recently published their findings in the journal Pediatrics.